 The ninth week of Fall 2003 saw two teams climb in the standings, while three teams slipped.
 Andee Weinfurt picked up this week's high game (168) and series (421) for the women, while Carl Goetz earned this week's high game (212) and series (562) for the men.
 Read on for all the rest of the details!

-Bowlers slipping under the velvet rope in front of The 200 Club include: Carl Goetz (212) and Pat Searcy (203)
+Bowlers rolling into The 200 Club include: Carl Goetz (212) and Pat Searcy (203)

 NEXT WEEK: